-SHALL include the quality of service information element coded as shown in [3GPP TS 24.008] in the MBMS-Required-QoS AVP based on the quality of service information requested by the PoC Session based on local policy.
+SHALL include the quality of service information element coded as shown in [3GPP TS 24.008] in the MBMS-Required-QoS AVP (GPRS) or as shown in [3GPP TS 29.212] in the QoS-Information AVP (EPS) based on the quality of service information requested by the PoC Session based on local policy.

 SHALL set the MBMS-Session-Duration AVP to all 0’s i.e. indefinite time;

-SHALL set the MBMS-Service-Type AVP to 'BROADCAST';
+SHALL set the MBMS-Service-Type AVP to 'BROADCAST (GPRS only)';

-SHALL set the MBMS-Counting-Information AVP to 'COUNTING-APPLICABLE' or 'COUNTING-NOT-APPLICABLE' according to the Service Provider Policy;
+SHALL set the MBMS-Counting-Information AVP to 'COUNTING-APPLICABLE' or 'COUNTING-NOT-APPLICABLE' according to the Service Provider Policy (GPRS only);

 SHALL allocate a MBMS Session Identity value and include the allocated value in the MBMS-Session-Identity AVP;